Uma 133 K2 – Hepatopolitika LP 21€

 "Noise cannot be refused by either ears and heads!"

 The record has been pressed on 140gr black vinyl with black label and black inner sleeve and comes in a deluxe black cardboard sleeve with logo in silver silk screen plus obi that include art collage from original vinyl label and the same format as the title from the original transparent sleeve.
-Limited edition of 199 copies.
+Edition of 199 copies.